- Academic Essentials

 Organizational Success Checkpoints

-- Completion of required student organization leadership trainings (online and in-person)
+- Completion of required student organization leadership trainings and on-boarding checklists (online and in-person)

 - Completion of required state mandated/Columbia University mandated student organization trainings

 - Completion of required Campus Groups portal renewal